Structural Concepts in Organic Chemistry

 A variety of equipment and techniques are used to study the structure of organic compounds, including:

-- NMR spectroscopy: NMR spectroscopy uses nuclear magnetic resonance to determine the structure of molecules.
+- NMR spectroscopy: NMR spectroscopy uses nuclear magnetic resonance to determine the structure of molecules, providing information about the connectivity and environment of atoms.

-- IR spectroscopy: IR spectroscopy uses infrared radiation to identify functional groups in molecules.
+- IR spectroscopy: IR spectroscopy uses infrared radiation to identify functional groups in molecules based on their characteristic vibrational frequencies.

-- Mass spectrometry: Mass spectrometry measures the mass-to-charge ratio of molecules to determine their molecular weight and identity.
+- Mass spectrometry: Mass spectrometry measures the mass-to-charge ratio of molecules to determine their molecular weight and fragmentation patterns, aiding in structural elucidation.

-- X-ray crystallography: X-ray crystallography uses X-rays to determine the three-dimensional structure of molecules.
+- X-ray crystallography: X-ray crystallography uses X-rays to determine the three-dimensional structure of molecules, providing a detailed picture of atomic positions.

 Types of Experiments